MaraimElbadri/web-crawler/README.md

 * Simple API for html extracting

 ## Environment Setup:
-To compile the files, install the dependencies by running the following command <br\>
+To compile the files, install the dependencies by running the following command

 ```pip install -r requirements.txt```